LoganSutton13/DBD/README.md

 ### One-sentence description of the project

-A full-stack web application that processes drone imagery through automated image stitching and orthophoto generation using Node ODM, providing farmers and agricultural professionals with high-quality field maps and analysis tools.
+A full-stack web application that processes drone imagery through automated image stitching and orthophoto generation using Node ODM, providing farmers and agricultural professionals with high-quality field maps, NDVI analysis, path planning, and agricultural analysis tools.

 ### Additional information about the project

 DroneBasedDevelopment is a comprehensive drone imagery processing platform designed for agricultural applications.
 The system combines a modern React frontend with a Python FastAPI backend to provide seamless upload, processing, and visualization of drone-captured field imagery.
 Users can upload multiple drone images, which are automatically processed using Node ODM to create orthophotos and field maps.
-The platform features a dark-themed UI with real-time processing monitoring, file management, and integration with agricultural analysis tools for pesticide prescription mapping and field assessment.
+The platform features a dark-themed UI with real-time processing monitoring, file management, NDVI analysis with DBSCAN clustering, robot path planning capabilities, and integration with agricultural analysis tools for pesticide prescription mapping and field assessment.

 ## Installation